-Lastly, you’ll want to track your credit score on a regular basis — here is our advice on how to get a free credit score — and review your credit reports to ensure that all of the information is accurate and up-to-date.
+Lastly, you’ll want to track your credit score on a regular basis—you can request your free report at AnnualCreditReport.com—and review your credit reports to ensure that all of the information is accurate and up-to-date.
 Understanding how your credit score fluctuates based on your outstanding balances, new credit applications and overall credit history can help you make adjustments that will benefit your credit score both now and in the long run.

 Benefits of having excellent credit

 There are numerous financial benefits of having excellent credit.
-When you have excellent credit, you can access the best credit cards on the market — including the top travel credit cards, the best cash-back credit cards, the best credit cards for dining out and more.
-Your excellent credit score will make you an ideal candidate for luxury credit cards like the Chase Sapphire Reserve® card or The Platinum Card® from American Express.
+When you have excellent credit, you can access the best credit cards on the market—including the top travel credit cards, the best cash-back credit cards, the best credit cards for dining out and more.
+Want to see if you pre-qualify without affecting your credit score?
+Check out our CardMatch™ feature and get matched with a card that best fits your needs.

 Excellent credit score credit cards generally offer lower interest rates, thanks to your strong credit history.
 When lenders trust you to pay back your debt promptly and responsibly, they have less of an incentive to charge high interest rates—which means you can expect to receive lower interest rates not only on your credit cards, but also on auto loans, personal loans and mortgages.